Pfeiffer Big Sur State Park989 Votes Currently Open [Closes at 06:00 pm]

 - Open ½ hour before sunrise to ½ hour after sunset.

-How To reach Pfeiffer Big Sur State Park by Public Transport
+How to Reach Pfeiffer Big Sur State Park

 - By car

 Love this?
-Explore the entire list of things to do in Big Sur before you plan your trip.
+Explore the entire list of places to visit in Big Sur before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Big Sur and book an accommodation of your choice.